radicalkjax/Athena/docs/GETTING_STARTED.md

    - iOS: Use the device's camera
    - Android: Use the Expo Go app's QR code scanner

-The app will load on your device.
+The app would then load on your device.

 ## Your First Analysis